heislera763/Reaction-Time-Tester/README.md

 # Reaction Time Tester
 This program allows users to measure their reaction times.
-Using the configuration file (user.cfg), users can customize many of the program's functionalities.
+Using the configuration file (user.cfg), users can customize much of the program's behavior.
 Key features include adjustable timing, raw input support, and a lightweight design.

 ### Setup and Requirements
 1. Unzip the release folder wherever you want the program to be installed.